byalkov/WebAPI-Exercise/Strata WebAPI Exercise/readme.txt

 - Security model is simplified and no roles based security model is needed.
 - Documenting the API Endpoints with Swagger is out of scope.
 - Exception handling for invalid requests is out of scope.
+- Using External Ids in DTO objects is out of scope

 Other assumptions included as comments where relevant.